Sandra Schmirler: Curling career

 In 1997, Schmirler and her rink returned to the Tournament of Hearts, where they finished with a 9–2 win–loss record in the round robin.
 They advanced to the playoffs, and defeated Alison Goring of Ontario twice en route to winning her third Canadian championship.
 They then went to the World Championships, where they again finished first in the round robin and advanced to the playoffs, defeating Helena Blach Lavrsen of Denmark in the semifinals and Andrea Schöpp of Germany in the final to win a third world title.
 After each of these three seasons, her rink was named "Team of the Year" by Sask Sport.

 In the 1998 Winter Olympics, curling became a medal sport for the first time.
 Olympic trials were held in November 1997 to select Canada's representatives at the Olympics.
-The Schmirler rink finished first in the round robin, and defeated Shannon Kleibrink in the final with a score of 9–6, behind strong shot making from Schmirler and McCusker.
+Schmirler qualified for the Trials through a best of three series against Connie Laliberte held in December 1995.
+At the Trials, the Schmirler rink finished first in the round robin, and defeated Shannon Kleibrink in the final with a score of 9–6, behind strong shot making from Schmirler and McCusker.
 Schmirler made a difficult in-off to win and clinch the berth to the Olympics.
 The 1998 Winter Olympics were held in Nagano, Japan.
 The Schmirler rink was among the favourites for gold, but there was a strong field in the event.
 After finishing the round robin in first place with six wins and one loss, Canada played their semifinal game against Great Britain's Kirsty Hay.
 The game was tied after regulation play and went to an extra end, where Schmirler barely made a draw with her last rock to win the game.
 In the final against Denmark's Helena Blach Lavrsen, Schmirler secured a win in nine ends, winning Canada the gold medal.
 After winning the gold medal, Sandra appeared on the front page of The New York Times.
 After the Olympics, the Schmirler rink was named 'Team of the Year' by the Canadian Press.
 The team were also inducted into the Canadian Curling Hall of Fame in 1999.
 After returning from the Olympics, Schmirler and her rink had to compete almost immediately in the Scott Tournament of Hearts as Team Canada.
 Schmirler and her team made the playoffs, and won the 3 vs. 4 playoff game before dropping the semifinal to Anne Merklinger.
 After losing in the semis, Schmirler joined CBC as a colour commentator for the final match.